-This step-by-step description assumes, that the R&S SMW-K553 firmware version is higher than the firmware version installed on the external frontend.
+This step-by-step description assumes that the R&S SMW-K553 firmware version is higher than the firmware version installed on the external frontend.
 The procedure with a lower firmware version is analogous.

-1. Establish a control connection to the external frontend.
-See "To configure external frontend settings" on page 19.
+Establish a control connection to the external frontend.
+See "To configure the R&S SMW200A for frontend control" on page 18.